 The risk of a treat is not the same as the treat itself.
 When I for example go to work in the morning, then I risk being hit by a car.
 How high that risk is depends on many things, like how early I leave, how busy the traffic is, the state of the road, the weather and so on.
 It doesn’t necessarily mean that I WILL get hit by a car, even when the risk is high.

 The claim of the report is that the risk of irreversible or long-lasting changes is elevated when we go to a 1.5 °C temperature increase and is even more elevated when we go to a 2 °C increase.

-What the report doesn’t say is that there is a tipping point at 1.5 °C, as demonstrated by Nic Balthazar.
+What the report doesn’t say is that there is a tipping point at 1.5 °C as it was demonstrated by Nic Balthazar.
 More, it doesn’t even focus on the risk of irreversible changes.
 It might also well be a risk for long-lasting changes.
 Between an indisputable tipping point at 1.5 °C (as claimed by Nic Balthazar) and the risk of changes at 1.5 °C warming (as claimed in the IPCC report) is a huge range of uncertainties that he seems to have missed…